 We are a leading provider of highly engineered products and support services that facilitate the optimization of oil and natural gas well completions and field development strategies.
 We provide our products and services primarily to exploration and production ("E&P") companies for use in onshore wells, predominantly wells that have been drilled with horizontal laterals in unconventional oil and natural gas formations.
 Our products and services are utilized in oil and natural gas basins throughout North America and in selected international markets, including Argentina, China and Russia.
-We have provided our products and services to over 110 customers in 2016, including leading large independent oil and natural gas companies and major oil companies.
+We have provided our products and services to over 140 customers in 2016, including leading large independent oil and natural gas companies and major oil companies.

 Our primary offering is our Multistage Unlimited family of completion products and services, which enable efficient pinpoint stimulation: the process of individually stimulating each entry point into a formation targeted by an oil or natural gas well.
-Our Multistage Unlimited system is typically utilized in cemented wellbores and enables our customers to precisely place stimulation treatments in a more controlled and repeatable manner as compared with traditional completion techniques.
-Our Multistage Unlimited system operates in conjunction with third-party providers of pressure pumping, coiled tubing and other services.
+Our Multistage Unlimited products and services are typically utilized in cemented wellbores and enable our customers to precisely place stimulation treatments in a more controlled and repeatable manner as compared with traditional completion techniques.
+Our Multistage Unlimited products and services operate in conjunction with third-party providers of pressure pumping, coiled tubing and other services.

-We began providing pinpoint stimulation products and services in 2006, and since then our technology has been used in the completion of more than 7,400 wells comprising over 149,000 individual frac stages.
-Our initial focus on the Canadian market has resulted in our products and services being used in 23% of all horizontal wells drilled in Canada in 2015.
-We began our efforts to increase our penetration of the U.S. market in 2013, and the United States accounted for approximately 30% of our revenue in 2015.
-Our revenue derived from the United States grew from \$21.2 million in 2013 to \$33.5 million in 2015, representing 58% growth over that period, while the number of horizontal wells drilled in the United States fell by 16% over the same period.
+We began providing pinpoint stimulation products and services in 2006, and since then our technology has been used in the completion of more than 7,600 wells comprising over 155,000 individual frac stages.
+Our initial focus on the Canadian market has resulted in our products and services being used in 26% of all horizontal wells drilled in Canada in 2016.
+We began our efforts to increase our penetration of the U.S. market in 2013, and the United States accounted for approximately 23% of our revenue in 2016.
 We are focused on increasing our market share in the United States, particularly in the Permian Basin.
-Sales of our products and services in the Permian Basin contributed 43% of our revenue in the United States in 2015 and 57% of our revenue in the United States in the nine months ended September 30, 2016.
+Sales of our products and services in the Permian Basin contributed 56% and 43% of our revenue in the United States in 2016 and 2015, respectively.

-The two primary components of our Multistage Unlimited system are our casing-installed sliding sleeves and downhole frac isolation assembly.
-Customers using our system typically purchase our casing-installed sliding sleeves, a consumable product that is cemented at intervals into the casing of the wellbore, and rent our downhole frac isolation assembly.
+Multistage Unlimited includes our casing-installed sliding sleeves and downhole frac isolation assembly.
+Customers typically purchase our casing-installed sliding sleeves, a consumable product that is cemented at intervals into the casing of the wellbore, and can also utilize services associated with our downhole frac isolation assembly.
 Our downhole frac isolation assembly is comprised of numerous subcomponents, including a resettable bridge plug for stage isolation, a sleeve locator to efficiently locate our sliding sleeves in the wellbore, an abrasive perforating sub that can perforate the casing where our sliding sleeves are not installed and gauge packages that can measure and record downhole data.
-Our downhole frac isolation assembly is required to open and close our sliding sleeves and must be operated by our personnel, with or without our sliding sleeves.
+Our personnel supervise the use of the downhole frac isolation assembly during completion operations.
 In addition, our downhole frac isolation assembly provides valuable downhole data, including recorded downhole temperatures and pressures, which can be analyzed and used in designing future completion strategies.
 Further, because our downhole frac isolation assembly is deployed on coiled tubing, our customers have access to real-time downhole pressure measurements which can be used to adjust strategies during a well completion.
-We have two primary models of sliding sleeves: our GripShift sliding sleeves, which open one time, and our MultiCycle sliding sleeves, which can be opened and closed multiple times giving our customers the benefit of additional completion options and the ability to better optimize a well's production phase.
-We hold 21 patents related to our technology and received the World Oil Best Completions Technology Award in 2014 and 2015 for our Multistage Unlimited system and MultiCycle sliding sleeves, respectively.
+We offer two primary models of sliding sleeves: our

+GripShift sliding sleeves, which open one time, and our MultiCycle sliding sleeves, which can be opened and closed multiple times giving our customers the benefit of additional completion options and the ability to better optimize a well's production phase.
+We hold 23 patents related to our technology and received the World Oil Best Completions Technology Award in 2014 and 2015 for our Multistage Unlimited products and services and MultiCycle sliding sleeves, respectively.